Single Sign-On common questions

 No. Sending notifications to end users via the Admin Console is not supported.
 As an enterprise customer, you need to distribute your own announcements after users are ready to begin with SSO with Adobe software and services.

 No, If you remove or disable a user/ID from your enterprise directory, the user/ID is not removed or disabled from the Adobe Admin Console automatically.
-However, the user is no longer entitled and cannot sign in to the Adobe Creative Cloud desktop apps, services, mobile apps, or Acrobat DC apps.
+However, the user is no longer entitled and cannot sign in to the Adobe Creative Cloud desktop apps, services, mobile apps, or Acrobat apps.
 You need to manually remove the user/ID from the Admin Console.

 Yes, you need to use the Adobe Admin Console to manage users, groups, and entitlements.
 Note, however, that once you create groups in the Admin Console, you can upload a CSV file including both user and group information.
 This creates the user account and places them in the designated group.